-We prepare our consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and in accordance with IFRS, as adopted by the European Union.
+We prepare our consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards ("IFRS"), and in accordance with IFRS, as adopted by the European Union.
+IFRS differs in certain significant aspects from generally accepted accounting principles in the United States, commonly referred to as U.S. GAAP.
 Additionally, this annual report includes certain non-IFRS alternative performance measures such as EBITDA, Net cash/debt position and Free Cash Flow.
-See Exhibit I for more details on these alternative performance measures.
+See Exhibit 7.2 for more details on these alternative performance measures.